Elderberry Wine-Poached Pears with Chantilly Cream

 So, yes, the recipe I’m about to show you is in fact, the base recipe for the one I shared last year.
 And yet, it’s new.
 There’s no baking involved.
 No dough to make and form.
 It’s just fruit, and wine, with the addition of a dreamy Homemade Chantilly Cream.
 That got your attention, didn’t it?

 While Chantilly Cream sounds elegant and impressive, it’s really just a French expression for sweetened whipped cream.
-Please know, however, that homemade whipped cream is so much better than a tub of frozen whipped cream.
+Please know, however, that homemade whipped cream is so much better than a tub of frozen whipped topping.
 It really puts this dessert over the top, and then some!

 Elderberries on the Vine

-View More French-Style Desserts
+More French-Style Desserts

 Ingredients for Elderberry Wine-Poached Pears with Chantilly Cream

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 Instructions for Making This Recipe